Skip to main content

 • An 8% increase in the percentage of employees who agree that the company engages in open and honest communication

 In addition, Benchmark’s engagement survey also led to the deployment of a purpose statement that addressed employees’ need to connect with one another and to understand the impact of their work.
-They initiated a global campaign involving all 12,000 of their employees and asked them to complete the statement, “We help the world ___, ___, and ___.”
+They initiated a global campaign involving all 12,000 of their employees and asked them to complete the statement, “We help make the world ___, ___, and ___.”

 The winning statement?
 "We innovate for a healthier, safer, and better connected world to create a brighter future," highlighting the company's work in developing critical medical devices, military life-protecting devices, satellite technology, and 5G technology.
 This inclusive approach to defining the company's purpose was a significant achievement for Benchmark, setting a solid foundation for creating an engaging, people-first culture where employees understand the purpose of their work and are motivated to do their best.